Sidmouth Folk Festival: History

 Over time, the scope also broadened to include performers from abroad, and the festival was renamed the Sidmouth International Folklore Festival.

 From 1986, the festival was managed by Mrs Casey Music, who retitled it Sidmouth International Festival.
 The festival grew to over 65,000 visitors a year.
 In 1995 it became the birthplace of Shooting Roots, which provided a variety of workshops for young people and has played a key role in nurturing a network of young performers.

 In 2004 the festival celebrated its 50th year.
 Derek Schofield's book, The First Week in August – Fifty Years of the Sidmouth Festival, describing the history of the festival was published.

 2004 was also the year in which Mrs Casey Music announced that they would no longer be running the festival.
 This was due to funding issues brought on in part by the 'rainy year' of 1997 which depleted much of the festival's financial reserves and in part by East Devon District Council withdrawing funding.

 For several months, the future of the festival was uncertain, but the grass-roots folkie festival-goers wanted their Sidmouth festival to continue.
 Various groups of people, individuals and organisations began planning events for 2005 for their own particular aspect of the folk scene, and by November 2004 a steering group had been set up to co-ordinate and publicise these events under the new name of Sidmouth Folk Week.

 The 2005 event was much smaller than Sidmouth International Festival, it did not use the Arena Showground owing to financial risk involved, had fewer international performers and no season tickets.
 Nevertheless, it proved a resounding success, and so Sidmouth Folkweek was reborn.

 In 2005, Sidmouth FolkWeek Limited was registered as a charity with the object of promoting "... an annual festival of folk arts and other associated events."

 The festival's name was changed back to Sidmouth Folk Festival in December 2018.

-In 2020 the festival was cancelled due to the Covid pandemic.
-The festival returned in 2021 although there were no no official dance displays.
+In 2020 the festival was cancelled due to the COVID-19 pandemic.
+The festival returned in 2021 although there were no official dance displays.